ubuntupunk/gpg-prompt/README.md

 <a href="https://www.buymeacoffee.com/ubuntupunk" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-This project provides two helpers to access to **GPG commands** and **shortcuts** via an **interactive manual**.
-Using the helpers may assist those wanting to learn more about Vim.
-This version is for posix-compliant systems that are able to install fzf/rofi.
+This project provides two helpers to access to **GPG commands** and **shortcuts** via an **interactive manual** extracted from the official GnuGPG manul.
+40 commands are made available from the GPG code-base in this way, allowing users to reference and learn the craft of GPG.
+Using the helpers may assist those wanting to learn more about GPG.
+This version is for posix-compliant systems that are able to install fzf/rofi, a seperate ulauncher extension is also available.

 ## Versions